Few people have reached the South Pole on a ski-pulka expedition.

 Loading of equipment and boarding for Union Glacier.
 This flight is subject to weather conditions, the state of the track in Antarctica.
 It will take us 4 to 5 hours of flight from Punta Arenas.
 After a few hours of flight, we pass the Antarctic Circle and we see our first icebergs!
 An hour before landing, we put on our polar clothes in preparation for the landing.
 We are welcomed at the camp.

-flight for Union Glacier (4 to 5 hour flight) approximately 700 m Meals: breakfast in hotel – lunch on the plane – dinner in campsite Accommodations: night in campsite
+flight for Union Glacier approximately 4 h 30 approximately 700 m Meals: breakfast in hotel – lunch on the plane – dinner in campsite Accommodations: night in campsite

-We take our breakfast at the camp then we visit the surroundings and we relax.
+We take our breakfast in the camp then we visit the surroundings and we relax.
 Weather briefing and answers to participants' questions.
-Verification and testing of equipment.
+Checking and testing of equipment.

 approximately 700 m Meals: breakfasts in campsite – lunches in campsite – dinners in campsite Accommodations: nights in campsite